Noisy Dogs

 (c) otherwise in such a manner as to cause a nuisance.

 It is easy for Officers to pinpoint the exact moment when noise becomes excessive as the Bylaw is very specific.
 Each circumstance has its own unique factors and Officers will take them into account before deciding upon what action to take.
-The fine amount for this violation can be $150.00 per day.

 It is expected that dogs will bark given the regular comings and goings of a neighbourhood.
 However, if the barking is excessive it may violate provisions of the Bylaw.

 It is difficult to pinpoint the exact moment when barking becomes excessive as the Bylaw is subjective in nature.
-Each circumstance has its own unique factors, but usually, excessive barking is barking that is frequent and/or persistent and disturbing to the neighbourhood.
+Each circumstance has its own unique factors, but usually, excessive barking is: barking that is frequent and/or persistent and disturbing to the neighbourhood.

-In Oak Bay and Esquimalt the bylaw states, "No person shall keep or harbour any habitually noisy dog within the Municipality."
-The fine amount for this violation can be $50.00 per day.
+The bylaw states, "No person shall keep or harbour any habitually noisy dog within the Municipality."

 Regardless of the jurisdiction there is no justifiable legal reason for a dog to bark at night unless the cause for the barking is truly unexpected.
 Examples: your neighbour's house was on fire, or the police chased a "bad guy" through your backyard.
-Raccoons, sirens, the moon, people walking by your house shouting, etc., are not unexpected occurrences and do not provide a justifiable reason for a dog to bark between 10:00 pm and 7:00 am of the next day (8:00 am Saturdays, 9:00 am Sundays & Statutory Holidays).
+Raccoons, sirens, the moon, people walking by your house talking, shouting, etc., are not unexpected occurrences and do not provide a justifiable reason for a dog to bark between 10:00 pm and 7:00 am of the next day (8:00 am Saturdays, 9:00 am Sundays & Statutory Holidays).

 THE FIRST COMPLAINT